briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 ## Write a management command that generates fake data

 To test out our template logic, we can generate some posts.
-We can use the `faker` library to do this along with a Django managment command.
+We can use the `faker` library to do this along with a Django management command.

 Create the following file in `apps/blog/management/commands/generate_posts.py`: